White House moves forward on three arms sales to Taiwan: sources

 O’Brien said Taiwan needed to invest in capabilities including more coastal defense cruise missiles, naval mines, fast-attack craft, mobile artillery and advanced surveillance assets.

-Reporting by David Brunnstrom, Patricia Zengerle, Mike Stone and Humeyra Pamuk in Washington; Editing by Franklin Paul and Matthew Lewis
+Reporting by David Brunnstrom, Patricia Zengerle, Mike Stone and Humeyra Pamuk in Washington; Additional reporting by Ben Blanchard in Taipei; Editing by Franklin Paul, Matthew Lewis and Jane Wardell

 Our Standards: The Thomson Reuters Trust Principles.